ropensci-archive/roweb2/content/blog/2018-03-08-rentrez-paper.md

 ## Bugs and use-cases please!

-The publication of the  _R Journal_ is not the end of development for `rentrez`.
+The publication in the  _R Journal_ is not the end of development for `rentrez`.
 Though the package is now feature-complete and stable, I am very keen to make sure it keeps pace with the API it wraps and squash any bugs that might arise.
 I also appreciate use-cases that demonstrate how the package can take advantage of NCBI